Nilansha/basketball-league-django/README.md

-# Basketball League API using Django REST framework :basketball: :basketball_man:
+# Basketball League API using Django REST framework :basketball: :basketball_man: :basketball_woman:
 ## Introduction
 This is an API regarding basketball league to develop a management system to monitor games statistics and rankings.